 The exceptional prospectivity of the Buna Prospect is evident in seismic mapping of the prospect.
-As shown in Figure 17, there is a clear 'flat-spot', representative of a gas liquid interface.
-The flat-spot is evident in AVO (Amplitude Variation with Offset) studies, which are an historically highly reliable methodology for confirmation of flat-spots.
+As shown in Figure 11, there is a clear 'flat-spot', representative of a gas liquid interface.
+The flat-spot is evident in AVO (Amplitude Variation with Offset) studies, which are an historically highly reliable indication of gas-liquid contacts.